On finite generation of the Johnson filtrations: Introduction

 \para{Generalization to higher terms of the lower central series} To extend the finite generation of $[G,G]$ for $G = \Torelli_n^1$ or $G = \IA_n$ to $\gamma_k G$ with $k>2$, we adopt an inductive approach.
 Assuming by induction that $\gamma_k G$ is finitely generated, the Bieri--Neumann--Strebel criterion (see Theorem~\ref{theorem:BNS}) says that to prove this for $\gamma_{k+1}G$ we must show that $\Sigma(\gamma_k G)$ contains every character vanishing on $\gamma_{k+1}G$, or in other words that $\Sigma(\gamma_k G)$ contains the entire sphere $S(\gamma_k G/\gamma_{k+1}G)$.

-It is not possible to use the method from \cite{EH} inductively, primarily for the following reason.
+If one attempts to use the method of \cite{EH} inductively, the following issue arises.
 In order to apply this method to an $[n]$-group $G$, one needs to know that $G$ has a finite generating set consisting of elements of ``small complexity''.
 Even if $G$ possesses such a generating set, it is impossible to deduce the same for $[G,G]$ using the Bieri--Neumann--Strebel theorem, as the proof of the latter is inherently ineffective.
 We resolve this issue with two ideas: \begin{compactitem} \item The first is the notion of the {\em commuting graph} of an $[n]$-group (see Definition~\ref{def:commutinggraph}).
 We will use commuting graphs to show that the following holds for $n \gg k$: if $\gamma_k G$ is finitely generated, then we can find a ``nice'' generating set for $\gamma_k G$ which has enough commuting elements.
 The latter implies that $\Sigma(\gamma_k G)$ contains a large open subset of $S(\gamma_k G)$. \item The second provides a way to take this open subset and use it to show that $\Sigma(\gamma_k G)$ contains all of $S(\gamma_k G/\gamma_{k+1}G)$.
 Similarly to \cite{EH}, this part of the proof uses the action of $\Out(G)$ on $S(\gamma_k G/\gamma_{k+1}G)$; however, instead of using combinatorial properties of this action as in \cite{EH}, we will give an abstract argument involving algebraic geometry.
 This aspect of our proof is reminiscent of \cite{DimcaPapadimaKg} and \cite{PapadimaSuciuKg}, but unlike those two papers we will only need very basic facts from algebraic geometry. \end{compactitem}

 \enlargethispage{\baselineskip} \para{Outline} In the short \S\ref{section:bns} we record the properties of the BNS invariant that we will use.
 Next, in \S\ref{section:Kg} we will prove Theorem~\ref{maintheorem:johnsonkernel}.
 This proof foreshadows in a simplified setting many of the ideas used in the remainder of the paper.
 In \S\ref{section:preliminaries} we introduce the technical framework we will use for the rest of the paper.
 We use this framework in \S\ref{section:maintools} to prove a general result that will imply our main theorems, and finally in \S\ref{section:mainproofs} we prove those theorems.